biniamsea2/data-structures-and-algorithms-401/challenges/BinarySearch/README.md

 Write a function called BinarySearch which takes in 2 parameters: a sorted array and the search key.
-Without utilizing any of the built-in methods available to your language, return the index of the array’s element that is equal to the search key, or -1 if the element does not exist.
+Without utilizing any of the built-in methods available to your language, return the index of the arrayâ€™s element that is equal to the search key, or -1 if the element does not exist.
 ---